 1. The area of Saint-Michel Fountain

 Planned as a part of Haussmann’s transformations, the fountain was put in the charge of sculptor Gabriel Davioud.
 The location of the fountain, at the end of the Saint-Michel Bridge and at the corner of two streets, oriented to the North – with the lack of light that goes with it – was a real challenge for the artist.
 He decided to ask for the help of several sculptors.
 The diversity of materials, colors, and styles were to counteract the terrible light the monument would receive.
-Representing the fight of Good against Evil, and more specifically the victory of Saint Michel over the Devil, the sculptures are displayed around a triumphal arch.
+Representing the fight of Good against Evil, and more specifically the victory of Patron saint Michel over the Devil, the sculptures are displayed around a triumphal arch.